isomerpages/moe-huayisec/_direct-school-admission/Frequently Asked Questions.md

 <br>
 </p>
 <p><strong>13.
 How many years do the DSA applicants need to commit to the CCA in Hua Yi?</strong>
-<br>They are expected to honour the commitment to the allocated CCA for the
+<br>They are required to honour the commitment to the allocated CCA for the
 entire duration of their schooling years in Hua Yi.
 <br>
 </p>